 A person's provenance, the tradition of the place, is certainly crucial to the formation of every individual.
 Shkodra was an exceptional city at the time.
 The Communists feared that the conscience of the citizens would be awakened.
 In the Albania of that time, a city that already had many libraries and schools, that had already cultivated a relationship with poetry and art, and which boasted a generation of great photographers of international level (the Marubi), was not well looked upon by the Regime.
 My first exhibition after Communism was a series of paintings on the idea of the citizen of Shkodra, persecuted and then made to disappear.
 All these real and imaginary atmospheres related to the subject pushed me in a natural way toward melancholy and metaphysical situations...
 Religious education, whose figurative representation owes much to classic expression, also made its mark on me.
 Even though in terms of relevance, when it comes to inspiration, origins and the reason for this artistic attitude, my means of expression, technique, and formal language have always drawn on the classical language.

-After liberation, however, you didn’t leave Albania like many other people, like many of your students from the Fine Arts Academy in Tirana.
+After liberation, however, you did not leave Albania like many other people, like many of your students from the Fine Arts Academy in Tirana.
 Why did you stay?

-I don't know, maybe it was mainly because of my parents and family responsibilities.
+I do not know, maybe it was mainly because of my parents and family responsibilities.
 At the time, I was teaching at the Academy.
 I already had a job.
 I thought that democracy was a guarantee for our cultural and artistic future.
 I believed that we could do something in our country too.
 I believed in the magic of change, in freedom, in communication, in the West, in art, and in a better life...?!
-However, I’d never thought that it would be so hard to bring democracy to Albania.
-Now it's late, too late.
+However, I had never thought that it would be so hard to bring democracy to Albania.
+Now it is late, too late.
 Every day that passes I feel it moving further away.
-I really believed in the possibility of creating new atmospheres and the possibility of slowly cultivating new values, which we need so badly, but if we continue like this it’s going to be almost impossible, because communism still shows its head from time to time.
+I really believed in the possibility of creating new atmospheres and the possibility of slowly cultivating new values, which we need so badly, but if we continue like this it is going to be almost impossible, because communism still shows its head from time to time.
 We're wasting time, a lot of time.

 You taught Adrian Paci, Anri Sala and many other artist who have garnered international acclaim for their work.
 What do you teach?
 Do you have a message for those who teach young artists?

-It’s really hard to answer that question.
-Pedagogical ”technique” is linked to the fact that until now our Academy was nothing more than an Academy of Socialist Realism.
-It wasn’t just the program.
+It is really hard to answer that question.
+Pedagogical technique is linked to the fact that until now our Academy was nothing more than an Academy of Socialist Realism.
+It was not just the program.
 Many of the professors had that mentality as well.
 Outside the Academy, many artists were averse to every kind of contemporary form or idea.
 The level of information, possibilities for workshops, exchange between professors and students, between our academy and other western academies, were all non-existent.
 It was too early.
 Those years were difficult but at the same time, interesting.
 In this context, my main concern was to find the right way to explain these phenomena.
 In the 1990s, nobody knew anything about the concept of post-modernism, and worse still, the idea of installation, video art or photography as artistic mediums was almost unacceptable.
-They weren’t considered art.
+They were not considered art.
 Accepting another programme at the Academy, based on another structure, with three or four dimensions, wasn't easy.
-In this transitory situation I did everything possible to ensure that these intelligent talented young people wouldn’t take the wrong road.
+In this transitory situation I did everything possible to ensure that these intelligent talented young people would not take the wrong road.
 I tried to guide them toward an atmosphere without programming.
-I told them that only by believing in their own truths would they find the “new”.
-And if you ask me what message I have for teachers, it’s just as hard to find an answer.
+I told them that only by believing in their own truths would they find the new.
+And if you ask me what message I have for teachers, it is just as hard to find an answer.
 My pedagogical behaviour was actually conditioned by my students.
 I respected every one of them.
 Each student to me is a proposal unto itself.
 In my opinion, a teacher’s work in an art school is a creative activity.

 What has changed in recent years for the contemporary art audience?
 Museums, galleries, project spaces, international exchanges?

 Without a doubt, the Biennials in Tirana, Onufri international and a few other sporadic activities have played a very important and positive role for contemporary art audiences.
 Generally speaking the public accepts contemporary art.
 Young people have the necessary predisposition.
-On the other hand, there's very little in terms of museums, very few international exchanges, few projects, but above all, a lack of motivation.
+On the other hand, there is very little in terms of museums, very few international exchanges, few projects, but above all, a lack of motivation.
 For example, I often wonder whether it makes sense or not for someone to exhibit their work these days: no gallery can guarantee minimum sales.
-There's no criticism.
-There's only one tired collector who rarely buys and possibly at a ridiculously low price, according to his personal and unrefined taste.
+There is no criticism.
+There is only one tired collector who rarely buys and possibly at a ridiculously low price, according to his personal and unrefined taste.

 You speak Italian.
 You worked with a gallery in Milan.
 What’s your relationship with Italy today?
 How do you see the current situation?

-Currently, I don't work with Italy very much, but I've been working with a gallery in Paris for two years, the JGMgalerie.
-The question you asked me first, about why I didn't leave the country, has a lot to do with this issue: it's true that I should already have put a distance between me and that country...
-It's not enough to communicate through emails, or via the internet.
+Currently, I do not work with Italy very much, but I have been working with a gallery in Paris for two years, the JGMgalerie.
+The question you asked me first, about why I did not leave the country, has a lot to do with this issue: it is true that I should already have put a distance between me and that country...
+It is not enough to communicate through emails, or via the internet.
 You have to communicate directly.
 Villa Romana was an important experience for me.
 It gave me food for thought that continued to make me think after as well, an experience that stayed with me.
 It was a complex situation, but without a doubt, a profound and spiritual one.
 A great experience.
 Thank you!

 What are you dealing with in your painting these days?
 And the reasons?
 The artistic aspects?

-Lately, I've been working on themes that arise more or less from the current situation, loaded with political tension.
-At the moment, I’m preparing a series of urban situations, forgotten and pain-filled cities and suburbs.
+Lately, I have been working on themes that arise more or less from the current situation, loaded with political tension.
+At the moment, I am preparing a series of urban situations, forgotten and pain-filled cities and suburbs.
 At the same time, I want to do another series on the problem of violence.
 But the problems that one person lives with are not necessarily interesting to other people as well.